 4 Reasons Why Your Dog May Not Be Drinking Enough Water

 While your dog's eating and drinking schedule may remain constant for most of there life, certain issues can affect their habits.
 Dogs are complex creatures with ever-changing needs.
 Unfortunately, they're not able to come right out and tell you what's wrong.

 It's your job as an owner to notice changes and take actions.
 Here are some common reasons why your pup may not want to drink as much water as they should.

 A sudden change in drinking habits should be taken seriously.
 Medical conditions can quickly take their toll on your pup's body.
-Some ailments, such as a urinary tract infection, diabetes, or kidney disease, are known to affect a dog's taste for water.

 They can have a drastic effect on your dog's appetite and cause them to avoid water completely.